 - Tether a spacecraft in the asteroid’s gravitational space

-- Blast the asteroid with a laser
+- Blast the asteroid with lasers

 - Drill into the asteroid

-- Alter the surface of the asteroid
+- Alter the asteroid’s surface

 The threat from asteroids